 Please send all 3 documents to Lola Casal-Sanchez, IFSW Europe Honorary Secretary: secretary.ifsweurope@gmail.com We ask you to send nominations by e-mail if at all possible.
 If you want the nomination distributed please be sure they are received by May 1st, no matter how you forward the nomination.

 We do also require a formal signed nomination, but this can be handed in at the Delegates Meeting, before the election.

-The present six members their election status and home country:
+The roles on the IFSW European Executive Committee, the present six members, their election status and home country: